ncatlab/nlab-content/pages/9/3/5/1/1539/content.md

 =--

-So the coarse objects are those that see monic epic morphisms as [[isomorphism]]s, hence that do onot see the failure of the quasitopos to be a [[balanced category]].
+So the coarse objects are those that see monic epic morphisms as [[isomorphism]]s, hence that do not see the failure of the quasitopos to be a [[balanced category]].

 +-- {: .num_prop}
 ###### Proposition